Ethan Mordden: Writing career

-Mordden’s 1995 novel How Long Has This Been Going On? follows the lives of a diverse group of men and women from 1949 to 1991 while moving from Los Angeles to the Midwest, then from San Francisco to the Northeast.
-All but one of the principal characters are gay or lesbian.
-Mordden's own favorite among his works of fiction is The Venice Adriana (1998), built around the life and art of the opera soprano Maria Callas.
-Mordden's A Bad Man Is Easy To Find, published in 1989 under the pseudonym of M. J. Verlaine is a series of interrelated short stories about the lives of women, and has only one minor gay character.
-In 2008, Mordden published The Jewcatcher, a surrealistic novel set in Berlin from the end of the Weimar Republic to the last day of the European war.
-The many principal characters are a combination of Mordden's inventions and real-life figures such as Adolf Hitler, Marlene Dietrich, Raoul Wallenberg, Claus von Stauffenberg, and President Paul von Hindenburg.
-In 2012, Mordden published his first volume of gay fiction in eight years, The Passionate Attention of an Interesting Man.
-In the form of a novella and four short stories, the book explores relationships in which one man dominates another.
-In 2015, Mordden returned to writing historical fiction with One Day in France, set in Limoges and Oradour-Sur-Glane when the latter, a peaceful village, was destroyed and its inhabitants brutally murdered by a squad of the Nazi Schutzstaffel.
+Mordden's A Bad Man Is Easy To Find, published in 1989 under the pseudonym of M. J. Verlaine, is a series of interrelated short stories about the lives of women.
+Mordden’s 1995 novel How Long Has This Been Going On? follows the lives of a diverse group of men and women from 1949 to 1991 from Los Angeles to San Francisco to the northeastern United States; most of the principal characters are gay or lesbian.
+Another one of Mordden's works of fiction, The Venice Adriana (1998), is loosely based around the life of soprano Maria Callas.
+In 2008, Mordden published The Jewcatcher, a surrealistic novel set in Berlin from the end of the Weimar Republic to the last day of World War II.
+The cast of characters is a combination of Mordden's inventions and real-life figures such as Adolf Hitler, Claus von Stauffenberg, and Johann Wolfgang von Goethe.
+In 2012, Mordden published his first volume of gay fiction in eight years, The Passionate Attention of an Interesting Man; in the form of a novella and four short stories, the book explores relationships in which one man dominates another.
+In 2015, Mordden returned to writing historical fiction with One Day in France, set in Limoges and Oradour-Sur-Glane when the latter is destroyed and its inhabitants brutally murdered by a squad of the Nazi Schutzstaffel.
 In 2021, Mordden published another novel, You Can't Be Too Young or Too Pretty, a black comedy about a murder cult preying on college students in an unnamed American town.

-Mordden's nonfiction includes seven volumes detailing the history of the Broadway musical from the 1920s through the 1970s (followed by an eighth volume going up to 2003 in a different style from the seven-title series), guides to orchestral music and operatic recordings, and a cultural history of the American 1920s entitled That Jazz.
-He has also published Demented, an examination of the phenomenon of the operatic diva, and a coffee-table book on the works of Rodgers and Hammerstein.
-His 2012 book Love Song: The Lives of Kurt Weill and Lotte Lenya is a dual biography chronicling the romance and professional collaboration of Kurt Weill and Lotte Lenya, and in 2013 he published Anything Goes: A History of American Musical Theatre.
-He has written a number of books on film, including analyses of the influence of Hollywood studios and of the role of female film stars.
+Mordden's nonfiction includes seven volumes detailing the history of the Broadway musical from the 1920s through the early 2000s, guides to orchestral music and operatic recordings, and a cultural history of the American 1920s entitled That Jazz.
+He has also published Demented, an examination of the operatic diva, and a coffee table book book on the works of Rodgers and Hammerstein.
+His 2012 book Love Song is a dual biography chronicling the romance and professional collaboration of Kurt Weill and Lotte Lenya, and in 2013 he published Anything Goes: A History of American Musical Theatre.
+He has written a number of books on film, including analyses of the influence of the Hollywood studio system and of the role of female film stars.

-The New York Times spoke of Mordden as being among a group of "ruminators on popular culture" animated by "the gun-moll gesticulations of Pauline Kael, for whom responsiveness was everything."